 Article VI, Clause 2 declares that federal law is "the supreme Law of the Land."
 When Congress acts within its constitutional authority, valid federal law supersedes conflicting state or local law.

-For airports, the most important application of the Supremacy Clause is the Airline Deregulation Act’s preemption provision (49 U.S.C. § 41713), which prohibits states and localities from enacting or enforcing any law "related to a price, route, or service of an air carrier."
+For airports, the Supremacy Clause is the Airline Deregulation Act’s preemption provision (49 U.S.C. § 41713), which prohibits states and localities from enacting or enforcing any law "related to a price, route, or service of an air carrier."
 In Morales v.
-Trans World Airlines (1992), the Supreme Court interpreted this provision expansively: a state regulation is preempted if it has even a "connection with or reference to" airline rates, routes, or services.
+Trans World Airlines (1992), the Supreme Court interpreted this provision broadly, as held in Morales v.
+Trans World Airlines (1992): a state regulation is preempted if it has even a "connection with or reference to" airline rates, routes, or services.

-What this means for you: as an airport owner, you cannot use local ordinances, consumer protection statutes, or indirect regulatory mechanisms to control what airlines charge, where they fly, or what service they provide.
-Federal law broadly preempts state regulation of airline prices, routes, and services, though courts have recognized limited state roles in areas such as contract enforcement and certain tort claims.
+In practice, airport owners cannot use local ordinances, consumer protection statutes, or indirect regulatory mechanisms to control what airlines charge, where they fly, or what service they provide.
+Federal law preempts per 49 U.S.C. § 41713 and Morales (1992) state regulation of airline prices, routes, and services, though courts have recognized limited state roles in areas such as contract enforcement and certain tort claims.

 1.3 The Proprietor Exception